 The forward-looking statements contained in this annual report are largely based on our expectations, which reflect estimates and assumptions made by our management.
 These estimates and assumptions reflect our best judgment based on currently known market conditions and other factors, which are difficult to predict and many of which are beyond our control.
 Although we believe such estimates and assumptions to be reasonable, they are inherently uncertain and involve a number of risks and uncertainties that are beyond our control.
 In addition, our management's assumptions about future events may prove to be inaccurate.
 Our management cautions all readers that the forward-looking statements contained in this annual report are not guarantees of future performance, and we cannot assure any reader that such statements will be realized or the forward-looking events and circumstances will occur.
 Actual results may differ materially from those anticipated or implied in the forward-looking statements due to the many factors including those described in Item 1A.
 "Risk Factors" and Item 7.
 "Management's Discussion and Analysis of Financial Condition and Results of Operations" and elsewhere in this annual report.
 All forward-looking statements speak only as of the date of this annual report.
-We do not intend to publicly update or revise any forward-looking on our behalf.
+We do not intend to publicly update or revise any forward-looking statements as a result of new information, future events or otherwise.
+These cautionary statements qualify all forward-looking statements attributable to us or persons acting on our behalf.